RiverTwilight/rene.wang/posts/en-US/Life/why-you-do-not-need-porn.md

 ---
 title: Why You Need to COMPLETELY Remove Hard & Soft Porn From Your Life
 date: 2024-07-31T01:39:00.000Z
 summary: Internet porn can have a negative impact on our brains and relationships due to the dopamine effect, the pursuit of novelty, and unrealistic expectations.
 Constant consumption can make real-life intimacy less satisfying and even lead to problems like erectile dysfunction.
-Three golden rules to start addressing this issue are: not fearing occasional relapses, avoiding internet-accessible devices in bed, and finding alternatives to being alone.
-Cutting out porn can lead to deeper connections and a more satisfying love life.
 ---